TykTechnologies/github-actions/README.md

 # Re-usable github actions

-Collection of shared github actions which are used in our org.
+Collection of shared github actions and workflows which are used in our org.

+# Composite actions

 ## PR Checkout